lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 ## Using a remote LXD as an image server
 Using a remote image server is as simple as adding it as a remote and just using it:

-    lxc remote add images images.linuxcontainers.org
+    lxc remote add images 1.2.3.4
-    lxc launch images:centos/7/amd64 centos
+    lxc launch images:image-name your-container

 An image list can be obtained with:

     lxc image list images:

-## Using lxd-images to import an image
+## Using the built-in image remotes
-lxd-images is a python script which knows about non-LXD image servers and can pull and import images for you.

-It currently supports two sources:

- 1. A local busybox image made from your existing busybox binary (used for testing)
- 2. Ubuntu cloud images taken from the official simplestream feed

-Importing a new image can be done with:

-    lxd-images import busybox --alias busybox
-    lxd-images import ubuntu --alias ubuntu

-And then simply using the image to start containers:
+LXD comes with 3 default remotes providing images:

+ 1. ubuntu: (for stable Ubuntu images)
+ 2. ubuntu-daily: (for daily Ubuntu images)
+ 3. images: (for a bunch of other distros)

+To start a container from them, simply do:

+    lxc launch ubuntu:14.04 my-ubuntu
-    lxc launch busybox my-busybox
+    lxc launch ubuntu-daily:16.04 my-ubuntu-dev
-    lxc launch ubuntu my-ubuntu
+    lxc launch images:centos/6/amd64 my-centos

 ## Manually importing an image
 If you already have a lxd-compatible image file, you can import it with: